momalave/myUpscaler/README.md

 Install the library system wide by following the tutorial on the Tensorflow page or place the contents of the archive in the home directory in a folder called `libtensorflow`.
 The `CMakeLists.txt` file points to the `libtensorflow` folder in the home directory.

-Then, git clone the repository:
+First, git clone the repository:
 ```sh
 git clone https://github.com/momalave/myScaler.git
 ```

-Compile the code using cmake:
+Then, compile the code using cmake:
 ```
 cd myScaler/main
 mkdir build